 Health care professionals from any discipline and level of training are invited to submit short abstracts that either describe a project they have already implemented or an idea for a project they believe could have promise in delivering better care at a lower cost.

-“Tools to provide better care at a lower cost are emerging from all corners of the United States, as well as from across the globe.
-Nonetheless, platforms to easily share ideas and lessons in implementing these tools are lacking,” said Neel Shah, MD, Founder and Executive Director of Costs of Care.
-“Through the Creating Value Challenge we hope to inspire and share innovations about what works in improving value in health care.”
+“Across the country, healthcare providers are finding creative ways to address the growing challenges Americans face in affording care.
+We’re excited to learn from these innovators and help share their insights broadly,” says Neel Shah, MD, Founder and Executive Director of Costs of Care.
+“Through the Value Challenge we hope to inspire and share innovations about what works in improving value in health care.”

-We have an esteemed panel of judges highlighted below.
+We have an esteemed panel of Co-Chairs highlighted below.

 Two previous Challenges – then known as the Teaching Value and Choosing Wisely Challenge – generated more than 150 entries and 12 winners, including the following innovations: